 Turkey is best brined for a minimum of 12 hours and no more than 36 hours.
+Our sweet spot is 24 hours.
 If the turkey is left in too long, the cells will start to break down and the texture will start to harden and become gummy after the turkey is cooked.

 Do I Need To Rinse a Brine

-No. It’s not necessary, but patting the turkey dry and removing any leftover brine ingredients from the turkey is helpful prior to adding a dry rub.
-When smoking a turkey, a dry turkey is important to get crispy skin.
+No. It’s not necessary, but patting the turkey dry with paper towels and removing any leftover brine ingredients from the turkey is helpful prior to adding a dry rub.
+When smoking a turkey, a dry turkey is important to achieving crispy skin.

 - 8 quarts water